sahilrajput03/learn-firebase/README.md

 ## Code cheatsheet

 - `.add()` is equivalent to `.doc().set()` [source - comment on this answer](https://stackoverflow.com/a/48544954), which directs to [docs page here](https://firebase.google.com/docs/firestore/manage-data/add-data).
+- To create or overwrite a single document, use the set() method, src: https://firebase.google.com/docs/firestore/manage-data/add-data
 ```js
 import firebase from 'firebase/compat/app';
 const firebaseApp = firebase.initializeApp(firebaseConfig);